Returns and jumps

 continue proceeds to the next iteration of that loop.

 return s allow us to return from an outer function.
 The most important use case is returning from a lambda expression.
-Recall that when we write this:
+Recall that when we write the following, the

 return -expression returns from the nearest enclosing function -

 Now, it returns only from the lambda expression.
-Oftentimes it is more convenient to use implicit labels: such a label has the same name as the function to which the lambda is passed.
+Often it is more convenient to use implicit labels, because such a label has the same name as the function to which the lambda is passed.